 - Your child has a headache, body aches, or joint pain.

 - Your child has nausea or diarrhea, or he or she is vomiting.

 - You have questions or concerns about the vaccine.

 When the DTaP vaccine is given:

 The DTaP vaccine is only given to children younger than 7 years, starting as early as 6 weeks.
 Children usually get 5 doses of the DTaP vaccine.
 If your child misses a dose, the next dose should be given as soon as possible.
-There is no need to give extra doses or start the entire series again.
+Your child will not need extra doses or start the entire series again.
+A dose is sometimes given to children younger than 7 years after a severe wound or burn to prevent tetanus.
 DTaP is usually given at the following ages: